-EndNote X7 is available to all staff using the Windows Staff Desktop and for students using the Computers for Students on our Campuses page.
-To use the full EndNote software on your own computer outside the University you will need to purchase it (at discounted rate) through the following link http://www.bilaney-consultants.co.uk/endnote-chest.
+EndNote X9 is available for students via AppsAnywhere on all University of Dundee computers.
+Staff members using the Windows Staff Desktop on Windows 7 can use EndNote X8.
+To get the full EndNote software on your own computer outside the University you will need to contact Help4U.

-Distance learning students and those who wish to work off-campus can set up a free account to use EndNote online (a simplified version of the EndNote desktop, with fewer features) through our subscription to ISI Web of Knowledge.
+Distance learning students and those who wish to work off-campus or on their own devices can set up a free account to use EndNote Online (a simplified version of the EndNote desktop, with fewer features).

-This software can be used to store a copy of your main EndNote Library, or it can be used as a stand-alone product, and can be set up to interact with Word on your own laptop or PC.
+This version of EndNote can be used to store a copy of your main EndNote Library, or it can be used as a stand-alone product, and can be set up to interact with Word on your own laptop or PC.

-Once you have registered, you can access EndNote online on or off campus, by signing into the My EndNote web site with your email details and chosen password (you will not have to sign in through the Institutional Login process each time).
+Once you have registered, you can access EndNote Online on or off campus, by signing into EndNote Online with your email details and chosen password.

 Useful training links: